ControlSystemStudio/phoebus/services/save-and-restore/README.md

 # Docker

 The latest version of the service is available as a Docker image (ghcr.io/controlsystemstudio/phoebus/service-save-and-restore:master).
-Any pushes to the master branch into this directory will trigger a new build of the image.
+Pushes to the master branch into this directory will trigger a new build of the image.

-To run the service and its dependency (Elasticsearch), use docker-compose.yml.
+Docker compose files are provided.
+These depend on the environment variables as described below.

+1. ```docker-compose.yml```.
+Use this to launch both Elasticsearch and the service.
+The environment variable ```HOST_EXTERNAL_IP_ADDRESS``` should be set to the host's external IP address (i.e. **not** 127.0.0.1 or localhost).
+2. ```docker-compose-save-and-restore.yml```.
+Use this to launch save-and-restore service only.
+The environment variable ```HOST_EXTERNAL_IP_ADDRESS``` should be set to the host's external IP address (i.e. **not** 127.0.0.1 or localhost), while the environment variable ```ELASTIC_HOST``` should be set to the IP address of the Elasticsearch host.
+If Elasticsearch is running on  localhost, please specify the host's external IP address.

+**NOTE:** Accessing IOCs over pva (default mode in the Docker compose files) works **only** if IOC is running on the same host as the Docker container.
+Moreover, this has been verified to work only on Linux.